ASinghCodes/Google-Data-Analytics-Course/Foundations: Data, Data, Everywhere/Notes.md

 - Data-driven decision-making is when facts discovered through data analysis are used to guide business strategy.
 - Fairness means ensuring that your analysis doesn't create or reinforce bias.

+- Business analyst — analyzes data to help businesses improve processes, products, or services

+- Data analytics consultant — analyzes the systems and models for using data

+- Data engineer — prepares and integrates data from different sources for analytical use

+- Data scientist — uses expert skills in technology and social science to find trends through data analysis

+- Data specialist — organizes or converts data for use in databases or software systems

+- Operations analyst — analyzes data to assess the performance of business operations and workflows

+- Marketing analyst — analyzes market conditions to assess the potential sales of products and services

+- HR/payroll analyst — analyzes payroll data for inefficiencies and errors

+- Financial analyst — analyzes financial status by collecting, monitoring, and reviewing data

+- Risk analyst — analyzes financial documents, economic conditions, and client data to help companies determine the level of risk involved in making a particular business decision

+- Healthcare analyst — analyzes medical data to improve the business aspect of hospitals and medical facilities
 _______________________
 _______________________